 The San people made it into mass media a few times.
 Still, the most famous is clearly the comedy “the gods must be crazy,” where a Kalahari San group’s first encounter with an artifact from the outside world (a Coca-Cola bottle).

 #7 Only german colony in Africa

 Namibia has only very recently become independent.
-Until 1990 the country was governed by South Africa and usually referred to as Southwest Africa.
+Until 1990 the country was governed by South Africa, usually called Southwest Africa.
 So, if anyone talks about southwest Africa, it’s possibly talking about Namibia.
-Before South Africa took over, Namibia was actually a German colony called German Southwest Africa, from 1884 to 1915.
+Before South Africa took over, Namibia was actually a German colony called German Southwest Africa from 1884 to 1915.

 German rule in Namibia was anything but peaceful, with several rebellions by the native peoples that led to a war that culminated in the Herero and Namaqua Genocide, or Namibian genocide.

-Despite being short and violent, German rule left its imprints.
+Despite being short and violent, German rule left its imprint.
 Many German names, buildings, and businesses are still present in Namibia, and about 30,000 people of German descent still live there.
 If you ever visit Swakopmund, you’ll enter a weird place where two very different things mix together, Germany and Africa.
-It’s like an Africa city with German traces and architecture.
+It’s like an African city with German traces and architecture.

 #8 Fish River Canyon

-The Fish river canyon is one of the most famous places in Namibia and the second most visited attraction in the country.
+The Fish river canyon is one of Namibia’s most famous places and the country’s second most visited attraction.
 Located in the south of Namibia, it’s the biggest canyon in Africa and the second in the world, only surpassed by the grand canyon in the US.

 The canyon’s initial formation dates back 650 million years.
 Chains have been fit to help trekkers at steep points.
 Today there is also a very famous (among hikers) multi-day hike in the fish river canyon.
 It is said to be an arduous trek but also incredibly beautiful.